 - We will endeavour to resolve all disputes in a timely and responsible manner however where a dispute remains unresolved by both parties arbitration may be sought as described above.
 If, after this process, a matter still remains unresolved a dispute may be brought to the MGA at email@example.com

 - If you have a complaint about any aspect of the general conduct of licensed activities other than the outcome of a gambling transaction, the matter will be categorised as a 'complaint' and be processed through our internal complaints procedure.
-Where the complaint refers to the outcome of a gambling transaction the matter will be categorised as a 'dispute'.
+Where the complaint refers to the outcome of a gambling transaction and is not resolved at the first stage of the complaints procedure, the matter will be categorized as a 'dispute'.

 - A complaint will be considered by our customer service support team in the first instance and may be escalated to the Head of Customer Support, whose response and decision will be the final stage of the internal process.

 - During the internal process all telephone and email communications may be recorded.
 If the contents of these communications are disputed we will consult these records and they may be key to the ultimate decision.

 - We will handle your complaint or dispute in accordance with Gambling Commission's guidelines.

 - You should initially contact Customer Services by emailing customer support using the details above.